portsoc/cccweb1/README.md

 ## Stage 15: The Logo ([see the diff](https://github.com/portsoc/cccweb1/commit/stage-15))

 * To complete the intro we add the flying logo.
+  * The logo is drawn using SVG (Scalable Vector Graphics) – one of the many web image formats.
+  * SVG images can scale to any size without pixelation, which is useful for our animation need.

 ## Stage 16: Music ([see the diff](https://github.com/portsoc/cccweb1/commit/stage-16))